back

 they were of human form.
 Each had four faces, and each

 of them had four wings...
-As for the appearance of
+As for the appearance of their

-their faces: the four had the face of a human being,
+faces: the four had the face of a human being,

-the face of a lion on the right side, the
+the face of a lion on the right side, the face

-of an eagle...
+eagle...

 As

-I looked at the living creatures, I saw a wheel on
+I looked at the living creatures, I saw a wheel

-the earth beside the living creatures, one for each
+on the earth beside the living creatures, one for each

 of the four of them.
-As for the appearance of the wheels and
+As for the appearance of the wheels

-without veering as they moved.
+four directions without veering as they moved.

 Their

-rims were tall and awesome, for the rims of all four
+rims were tall and awesome, for the rims of all four were

-along with them; for the spirit of the living creatures
+for the spirit of the living creatures was in the wheels.

-was in the wheels.
 (Ezekiel 1:4-10, 15-21)

 Jewish

-scholars have historically tended to interpret Ezekiel's
+rabbinical scholars have historically tended to interpret

-traditions teaching that Ezekiel was referring to the
+rabbinical traditions teaching that Ezekiel was referring

-wheel of the Zodiac.
-The four astrological elements of
+to the wheel of the Zodiac.

-the Zodiac form a cross represented by the four creatures:
+four astrological elements of the Zodiac form a cross represented

-Lion (Leo - fire), Eagle (Scorpio -
+by the four creatures: Lion (Leo - fire), Eagle

-water), Man (Aquarius - air), and Ox (Taurus - earth).
+(Scorpio - water), Man (Aquarius - air), and Ox (Taurus

 Several

-modern Old Testament scholars however believe that the
+modern Old Testament scholars having a Christian orientation

-later insertions.
-This is in part because the wheels
+is in part because the wheels appeared to smack of the much

-of the Greeks.
+later cosmology of the Greeks.

 However,